• Skip to primary navigation

 Once I get a large pork loin home, I open the package and divide the pork loin into smaller pieces.
 I'll slice into 2-4 smaller-sized roasts and sometimes I'll cut part into think pork cutlets.
 I'll cook up one of the loins and then package and freeze the rest.

-You'll want to try my recipes for pan-fried pork chops, tequila lime pork chops, and pork marsala for the cutlets.
+You'll want to try my recipes for pan-fried pork chops, tequila lime pork chops, honey garlic pork, and pork marsala for the cutlets.
 The larger-sized loin roasts can be used in this recipe for pork loin and potatoes, my simple pork loin roast, and my crockpot pulled pork.

 Pork loin vs. Pork tenderloin